Ikepod: Relaunch

+Ikepod relaunched on Kickstarter on 18 September 2018.
 The new Ikepods were designed in Switzerland by Emmanuel Gueit, the Swiss watch designer responsible for the Audemars Piguet Royal Oak Offshore.
-The new Ikepods include a time-only 42mm watch called the Duopod and a chronograph model in a 44mm case called the Chronopod.
-The new models are based on the original Ikepod Horizon and Hemipode models.
-The new Ikepods feature the same elliptic forms, cases in 316L steel and the original silicone hyperallergenic straps.
-The company states that its Duopods and Chronpods wear more like 39mm and 41mm watches because of the lack of external lugs and the way the case tapers at the edges.
-Ikepod relaunched on Kickstarter on 18 September 2018.
+The new Ikepod models, called the Duopod and Chronopod, measure at 42mm and 44mm in diameter, respectively, and feature the same elliptic forms.
+The new models are based on the original Ikepod Horizon and Hemipode models, but they were powered by quartz movements.
+The company states that its Duopods and Chronopods wear more like 39mm and 41mm watches because of the lack of external lugs and the way the case tapers at the edges.